Skip to content

 Sarah Roberts

-Sarah is a Lawyer in LegalVision’s Commercial Contracts, Construction and Regulatory and Compliance teams.
-Sarah offers effective assistance to a range of startup, small business, and corporate clients.
+Sarah is the Head of Client Success at LegalVision, and is a qualified commercial lawyer.
+Sarah offers effective assistance to a range of startups, small businesses, and corporate clients.
 She focuses on the practical implications of a regulated environment for each client and guides those clients through relevant Australian Consumer Law considerations.

 Qualifications: Bachelor of Laws, Bachelor of Arts, Macquarie University.